-The best-in-breed combination of VisionOS, Flex, and Clarity are key components of Silk's Platform.
+The best-in-breed combination of VisionOS, Flex, and Clarity are key components of The Silk Cloud Platform.
 This platform enables customers to quickly scale data infrastructure to achieve the performance and capacity that they need, along with the flexibility to meet these requirements on the underlying cloud infrastructure of their choice.